Immigration Physicals – $200 (not through insurance; cash/credit/debit only)

 No. At Surya IMC, the exam is performed by Dr. Kamath, who is a male physician.
 The external genitalia exam of a woman is brief, attended by a female assistant, and tolerated by most individuals.
 If an external genitalia exam by a male makes you uncomfortable, you should seek the services of a female civil surgeon.

 Please inform the front desk staff that you are pregnant.
 Please provide all lab reports that have been performed during pregnancy (these can be obtained from your OB/GYN office).
-In pregnancy, the flu shot isrecommended.
-Instead of placing a PPD, we can order a QuantiFERON-TB Gold to check for tuberculosis.
 The tetanus injection (Tdap) is recommended at 27-36 weeks of gestation (if you are not currently in your 3rd trimester, we can proceed with the I-693 form without Tdap).
 Varicella and MMR are both live vaccines which are contraindicated (not to be received) during pregnancy (we can proceed with the I-693 form without these vaccines; the vaccines, if needed, would have to be received after delivery).

 No. Adults need to sign their own I-693 forms.
 Children who are 14-and-older need to sign their own I-693 forms.
 A parent may sign for children 13-and-under.